banjophil/patreon-downloader/README.md

 If you have a network error while scraping a slideshow, you can right click on the image missing icon and select "load image".
 The scraper will continue.

 CHANGELOG:
+0.0.6
+File links downloaded as well as images
+Main subfolder named after the creator
+Post subfolder named after the post date and not the sequence

 0.0.5
 Add option to save all text from post
 Add option to not confirm before downloading